 I leave you with a quote I heard from someone who was talking about temptation and dieting that has stuck with me while I continue to try and lose weight.

 I’d see people eating something I missed, like a doughnut or cheese burger, and remind myself that nothing tastes better than being thin.

-We have finished month 2 and are now entering the third month of Operation Fat Ass.
+We have finished month 2 at a local gym in Dallas, and are now entering the third month of Operation Fat Ass.
 The second month was spent mostly in limbo.
 I used the month to evaluated my next step.
-I’ve stuck steady in the mid to high 230′s as far as weight goes (238 this morning) so I’m still down about 20 pounds since new years.
+I’ve stuck steady in the mid to high 230’s as far as weight goes (238 this morning) so I’m still down about 20 pounds since new years.
 Mainly this last month has been spent learning how to gain muscle, burn fat and what types of exercises/foods will sufficiently help in obtaining those goals.
 Below are a few things that I’ve learned.

 - You can either workout and diet to gain muscle or workout and diet to burn fat, but you can’t do both at the same time.
 The type of diet and exercise it takes to seriously put on muscle will not burn a lot of fat, while the type of diet/exercise to burn fat doesn’t put on muscle (and sometimes reduces your muscle mass).